ibrahim85/Clean-Energy-Outlook/Design Considerations.md

 **Issues:**
 * How much weight does each factor has on the future of one kind of clean energy?
+* How to create an interactive map of the US?

 ## Figures/Interaction Diagrams